vita-linux/vita-os/README.md

-Free from any external influences from corporate conglomerates or any special interest groups that profess false freedom and impose barriers disguised as "Community guidelines" or a "Code of conduct" upon myself, I know now that I can sleep easy at night knowing that the system I use that is also crafted by me is not tied to any political activist movement BS or some ideology religious rust stuff..
+Free from any external influences from corporate conglomerates or any special interest groups that profess false freedom and impose barriers disguised as "Community guidelines" or a "Code of conduct", I know now that I can sleep easy at night knowing that the system I use that is also crafted by me is not tied to any political activist movement BS or some ideological religious rust stuff..

 ## Freedom before anything else
 I use SystemD-Liberated instead of SystemD, not because of any external, non-technical reason (I always separate the art from the artist), but because it includes code for age verification, which goes against the core principles of user freedom.